renetanikolova/java-advanced/README.md

 java-advanced

-Repository for Java tasks with description.
+Repository for Java tasks from SoftUni Judge